A young Louis M. Martini immigrates to San Francisco

 The Gallo family, close friends of the Martini family for three generations, purchases the winery and vineyards, marking a new era for the Louis M. Martini Winery.

-In partnership with the Gallo family, Mike Martini founds Cellar 254, an artisan workshop dedicated to crafting renowned estate and smaller-lot Louis M. Martini wines.
+In partnership with the Gallo family, Mike Martini founds Cellar No. 254, an artisan workshop dedicated to crafting renowned estate and smaller-lot Louis M. Martin wines.
+Now retired from the winery, Mike leaves behind a rich legacy of more than 40 years of leadership and guidance.

 Louis P. is inducted into the Vintner's Hall of Fame as a "Pioneer," recognized for his contributions as a visionary wine industry leader.